Skip to main content

 • Permissions in AWS to:

-• aws command line interface (CLI) tool in PATH.
-Read the AWS documentation to install or update the latest version of the AWS CLI.
+• The aws CLI tool installed and in PATH.
+See the AWS documentation to install or update the latest version of the AWS CLI.

 Step 1/4.
 Configure AWS IAM Roles Anywhere integration

-Navigate to the Teleport Web UI, click on Enroll New Resource in the Resources listing page, and follow the guide after clicking on AWS CLI/Console Access tile.
+Navigate to the Teleport Web UI, click Enroll New Resource on the Resources listing page, and follow the guide after clicking the AWS CLI/Console Access via AWS Roles Anywhere tile.

 Manually configure the integration